chinsl/DBHydro-Coordinate-Scraper/README.md

 # Summary

-### Download Mechanism
+### Download Function Mechanism

 The *fetch_coordinates* function (line 27) uses *BASE_URL*, a URL for making requests to DBHydro's database, to return station coordinates via the webscraping library *BeautifulSoup* and based on the contents of the *stations* array.

-It is iteratively called for each station in *stations*  (line 61), and the coordinates are stored in *station_data*, which is then converted into a dataframe (line 67).
+The function is iteratively called for each station in *stations*  (line 61), and the coordinates are stored in *station_data*, which is then converted into a dataframe (line 67).

 ### Unit Conversion

 The station coordinates from DBHydro are formatted in degrees-minutes-seconds by default, so they are converted to decimal via dms_to_decimal (line 88).

-### Download File
+### File Download

 The dataframe is then converted to a csv file and saved according to the definition of *output_file* (line 95).

-Finally, The file is automatically opened using the *subprocess* library (line 91), but this can be commented out if desired.
+Finally, The file is automatically opened using the *subprocess* library (line 91), but this may be omitted if desired.

 # Instructions